-In 2016 Spokane Transit (STA) expected to save at least \$120,449 a year as a result of energy-efficient improvements made to its bus maintenance facilities.3
+In 2016 Spokane Transit (STA) expected to save at least \$120,449 a year as a result of energy-efficient improvements made to its bus maintenance facilities.4

-Higher Quality of Life for All
+Improved Environment Means Higher Quality of Life for All

-Spokane is known for its high quality of life.6 Many sustainability and climate actions recommended in this plan will help improve our quality of life, in comparison to our past as well as to the likely future in a business-as-usual scenario.
-From higher-paying green jobs and lower energy costs to greater opportunities to enjoy outdoor activities, the SAP will help ensure that Spokane will continue to be recognized as a place with a high quality of life.
+Spokane is known for its high quality of life.5 Many sustainability and climate actions recommended in this Plan will help to maintain and even improve our quality of life that may otherwise be threatened if we take no action at all.
+From higher-paying green jobs, and lower energy costs, to greater opportunities to enjoy outdoor activities, the SAP will help ensure that Spokane will continue to be recognized for its high quality of life.
 We can do better than "near perfect, near nature," and become a community that is "near perfect, in tune with nature."

-Economic Resilience
+Economic Opportunity Creates Resilience

-Spokane can improve its resilience while addressing climate change by leading the development of green business practices and living wage jobs.
+Spokane can improve its resilience to climate change by adopting green business practices and creating living wage jobs.
 Capitalizing on climate solutions, rather than continuing business as usual will better position us for the economic opportunities of the future.
-A Green Washington award winner5, Greater Spokane Incorporated has been recognized for its work with local businesses and community organizations in support of energy efficiency and reducing expenses through conservation.
-To foster economic resilience for our region's unique small businesses, Spokane Independent Metro Business Alliance launched an online Live Local marketplace in 2020.
+Greater Spokane Incorporated has been recognized for its work with local businesses and community organizations to increase energy efficiency and promote conservation.
+6 To foster economic resilience for our region's unique small businesses, Spokane Independent Metro Business Alliance launched an online Live Local marketplace in 2020.
+Actions like these create a stronger local economy.